flenz00/TPBSCA/README.md

 ## Example of usage
 1. load myservlet
 2. Open your browser and go to http://localhost:7654/servlet/myservlet
-3. You should see letters of the english alphabet displayed with a certain delay
+3. You should see letters of the english alphabet displaying with a certain delay

 ## Create your own